hujhax/austin-improv-wiki/A Deed So Dark.md

 From the show announcement:<blockquote>We're digging in deep among the roots of America, and presenting a show inspired by traditional American Murder Ballads.
 Crime and sin, all wrapped up in haunting folk music and improvised storytelling.
 </blockquote>

+### Murder Census
+September 19th - "Poor Moon"
+Rebecca (Erin) killed Elizabeth (Kacey) with a rock bludgeoning to the face out of jealousy.

+September 26th - "Dig Deep"
+Lawrence (J.R.) killed Pete (Jordan) with a mining pick-axe to the face for greed.

+October 3rd - "Down in the Valley"
+Jeremiah (Brett) killed Mr. Richards (Kareem) with a gunshot to the chest and Mary Beth (Sarah Marie) with a knife to the throat for propriety.

+October 10th - "Ring Ring Ring"
+Clementine (Kacey) killed Josie (Sarah) with a knife to the torso for love.
+Clive Winston (Kareem) was convicted of the crime.
+Clive committed suicide in his prison cell using Matthew's (Jordan) belt.
+Clementine committed suicide out of guilt by throwing herself down the same well she disposed of Josie's body.

+October 16th - "Burn"
+ Mary Hall (Sarah Marie) poisoned Ethel Jacobs (Erin) with rat poison from frustration.
+She was then hunted down by the town mob, wherein it was discovered that Hank Peterson (Jordan) was her brother.
+He shot Walter Jackson (J.R.) to help her escape.

+October 17th - "Heavy is the Burden"
+Blind Homer Shaw (Kareem) bludgeoned with a bottle and gouged out the eyes of Bailey (J.R.) for dream crushing and otherwise carrying on in little regard to the feelings of a drunk blind man with hereditary rage issues.

+October 23rd - "The Journey is Long"
+Roberta (Erin) was burned alive with kerosene by Lila (Sarah) for sibling rivalry.
+She was then shot in the head by Ezekiel (Jordan) and probably burned by his wife Ruth (Sarah Marie).

+October 24th - " A Brick at a Time"
+Pearl (Kacey) was strangled to death by Leonard Harold McCoy (Kareem) for driving a wedge between him and his brother.

 ## Media
 ### Photos
 * [http://www.facebook.com/media/set/?set=a.1043460369050812.1073742262.221927764537414&type=3 Photoset] by [[Steve Rogers]] of the 9/19/2015 debut.